sul-dlss/content_search/README.md

 Content Search provides a IIIF Content Search 0.9 API endpoint for "search-within" or "highlights-in-context" for digital object OCR.

+Content Search will index an item when someone runs a search in sul-embed/Mirador.
+Content Search listens to Kafka to invalidate it's cache when an object changes.

 ## Requirements

 1. Ruby (2.3.0 or greater)